hasanpasha/dorth/README.md

 # Dorth
-A forth like programming language written in dart (inspired by @tsoding).
+A forth like programming language written in dart (inspired by @tsoding's [porth](https://gitlab.com/tsoding/porth)).